prista/sc-parent/SPEC.md

 ### 7.2 Client-Side Communication

 The `RestClientProductsRestClient` class encapsulates all logic for making HTTP calls to the `catalogue-service` REST API.
 It handles request creation, response parsing, and error translation.
-The underlying `RestClient` is built in `ClientBeans` with a `BasicAuthenticationInterceptor` that injects HTTP Basic credentials (configured under `selmag.services.catalogue.*`) into every outgoing request.
+The underlying `RestClient` is built in `ClientBeans` with an `OAuthClientHttpRequestInterceptor` that obtains an access token via the `OAuth2AuthorizedClientManager` and injects it as a Bearer token (client registration id and base URI configured under `selmag.services.catalogue.*`) into every outgoing request.

 ## 8. Development Workflow

 1.  **Database Setup:** Ensure a PostgreSQL instance is running and accessible.
 The system uses two separate databases:
     - `catalogue` (port `5432`), user `catalogue` / password `catalogue` — used by `catalogue-service`.
     - `manager` (port `5433`), user `manager` / password `manager` — used by `manager-app` for user management.
+2.  **Keycloak Setup:** Start Keycloak (`selmag-keycloak`, port `8082`, realm `selmag`).
+See `README.MD` for the `docker run` command and `config/keycloak/import/realm-export.json` for the realm configuration.
-2.  **Build Project:** From the project root, run `./mvnw clean install` to build both modules.
+3.  **Build Project:** From the project root, run `./mvnw clean install` to build both modules.
-3.  **Run Backend Service:** Navigate to the `catalogue-service` directory and run `../mvnw spring-boot:run`.
+4.  **Run Backend Service:** Navigate to the `catalogue-service` directory and run `../mvnw spring-boot:run`.
 The service will start on port `8081` and Flyway will apply database migrations.
-4.  **Run Frontend Application:** In a new terminal, navigate to the `manager-app` directory and run `../mvnw spring-boot:run`.
+5.  **Run Frontend Application:** In a new terminal, navigate to the `manager-app` directory and run `../mvnw spring-boot:run`.
 The web application will start on port `8080`.
-5.  **Access UI:** Open a web browser and go to `http://localhost:8080/catalogue/products/list`.
+6.  **Access UI:** Open a web browser and go to `http://localhost:8080/catalogue/products/list` (you will be redirected to Keycloak to sign in).